Rogue wave formation scenarios for the focusing nonlinear Schr\"odinger equation with parabolic-profile initial data on a compact support: Introduction

 In particular, the approach followed in \cite{GurevichShvartsburg1970} is based on the introduction of a so-called hodographic transform (see \cite{LandauLifshitzVI}), which converts the nonlinear system (\ref{eq:ellsys-fluid}) in a linear system for the inverse functions $x(\rho,u)$ and $t(\rho,u)$,

-However, for initial conditions of the form (\ref{eq:ini-Talanov-hydro}), Talanov in 1965 \cite{Talanov1965,Talanov1970,GurevichShvartsburg1970,GurevichShvartsburg1973} discovered that system \eqref{eq:ellsys-fluid} admits solutions where $\rho$ and $u$ are polynomial in the $x$ variable.
+However, for initial conditions of the form (\ref{eq:ini-Talanov-hydro}), Talanov in 1965 \cite{Talanov1965,Talanov1970,GurevichShvartsburg1970,GurevichShvartsburg1973} observed that system \eqref{eq:ellsys-fluid} admits solutions where $\rho$ and $u$ are polynomials in the $x$ variable.
 For zero chirp ($\alpha_{0}=0$) and for $\rho(x,0)=1-x^{2}$, the solution was shown to feature a blow-up at finite time $t_{c}=\frac{\pi}{4}$.
 For positive phase ($\alpha_{0}>0$) and for $\rho(x,t)=\mu(t)+\gamma(t)\,x^{2}$ with $\gamma(t)=-\mu^{3}(t)$, a condition on $\alpha_{0}$ was derived (see \cite{GurevichShvartsburg1973}), dictating whether the dispersionless solution features asymptotic relaxation ($\alpha_{0}>2$) or blow-up at finite time ($\alpha_{0}<2$), and an expression for the time of catastrophe was provided.
 The evolutions studied by Talanov, Gurevich and Shvartsburg belong to the natural class of the so-called self-similar solutions which are particularly useful to describe metastable dynamics \cite{BarenblattZeldovich1972}.
-Analogous self-similar polynomial solutions were introduced by Ovsyannikov in 1979 \cite{Ovsyannikov1979} and studied in \cite{BrazhnyiKamchatnovKonotop2003,CamFalOrtPed2019,CamFalOrtPedTho2019} for the hyperbolic case, corresponding to the defocussing NLS equation, showing that an asymptotic relaxation behavior is always present for any initial chirp, differently from the elliptic case.
+Analogous self-similar polynomial solutions were introduced by Ovsyannikov in 1979 \cite{Ovsyannikov1979} and studied in \cite{BrazhnyiKamchatnovKonotop2003,CamFalOrtPed2019,CamFalOrtPedTho2019} for the hyperbolic case, corresponding to the defocusing NLS equation, showing that an asymptotic relaxation behavior is always present for any initial chirp, differently from the elliptic case.
+The possible relevance -- to which the present work brings potential evidence in support -- of the self-similar solutions introduced by Talanov to the study of the full focusing NLS equation in the case of small dispersion has been recently pointed out in \cite{Suleimanov2017}.

+Continuing on the line of Talanov's approach, in this work we provide closed-form, implicit expressions for the dispersionless solutions of (\ref{eq:ellsys-fluid}) with (\ref{eq:ini-Talanov-hydro}) for a generic concave parabolic profile (to ensure the compactness of the support) and for generic chirp $\alpha_{0}$ (note that the case $\alpha_{0}<0$ cannot be obtained from the case $\alpha_{0}>0$ by a rescaling): analogously to \cite{GurevichShvartsburg1973}, the dispersionless solutions either undergo asymptotic relaxation or blow-up at finite time $t_{c}$, depending on the sign of the quantity $\alpha_{0}^{2}+4\,\gamma_{0}$.
+The time of blow-up can be explicitly given in terms of the parameters $\alpha_{0}$ and $\gamma_{0}$ and is independent from $\mu_{0}$.